-Each contestant is encouraged to pre-register before the date July 5, 2022 to guarantee ditty bags and tournament shirts.
-Registration will remain open on-site between 3:00 pm and 7:00 pm, Friday, August 26th, 2022 and on Saturday morning, August 27th, 2022, from 6:00 am and 7:00 am at Bridge Side Marina Pavilion in Grand Isle, LA.
+Each contestant is encouraged to pre-register before the published date to guarantee ditty bags and tournament shirts.
+Registration will remain open on-site between 3:00 pm and 7:00 pm, Friday, August 25th, 2023 and on Saturday morning, August 26th, 2023, from 6:00 am to 7:00 am at Bridge Side Marina Pavilion in Grand Isle, LA.
 Attendance at the Rules/Safety Meeting approximately at 7am Saturday morning is mandatory, this will be conducted at Bridgeside and Wakeside Marinas and all participants must be present and on dry ground.
 Any other location or changes will be announced at the Friday Captains meeting.
 At the meeting, tournament directors/volunteers will go over the rules, boundaries, restrictions and other concerns.

-WEIGH IN: Weigh in will be open during fishing hours on the dock at Bridge Side Marina specified at the Saturday morning Safety Meeting.
-All competitors may catch and keep only 1 redfish over 27 inches.
+Weigh in will take place on the chase boat that accepts your fish.
+Chase boats will be instructed not to collect/weigh any dead fish All competitors may catch and keep only 1 redfish over 27 inches.
 Competitors may catch, weigh and release an unlimited number of redfish in accordance with LDWF regulations.

-Any fishermen hooked up who has notified the weigh boat or a tournament chase boat by the 2:00pm cutoff time on August 27, 2022 will be allowed to weigh in their catch.
+Any fishermen hooked up who has notified the weigh boat or a tournament chase boat by the 2:00pm cutoff time on August 26, 2023 will be allowed to weigh in their catch.
 If an angler calls after the deadline, the catch will not qualify.
 There will be no exceptions to this rule.
 Official time will be kept by the Tournament Director.
-Anglers are strongly urged not to wait until the last minute to submit their catch for weigh-in.
-All fish submitted for weigh-in must be fresh and caught during the tournament.
 The weigh-in official(s) will make decisions on accepting fish for weigh-in, their decision is final.
 Any attempt to enter fraudulent catch, exchanging catches, tampering with catch, or hampering or threatening any official of the tournament will result in immediate disqualification.
-Only authorized persons will be allowed in the weigh stations.
-Fish will be weighed in the order in which they are checked in.
+Fish will be weighed in the order in which they are checked in on the boat.
 The largest fish will be determined by weight.
 In the event of a tie, the first of the fish entered will be considered the winner, and the other will be dropped to the next position.
 (Redfish will be bent, and loosened straight before being measured with a pinched tail to ensure they are 27″ or longer.)
 Frozen, spoiled, gutted or mutilated fish will not be eligible for entry.

 - Anyone eligible for the Junior division can weigh a large bull red in the regular division and the Junior division, but at the time of prize selection, they will have to elect whether they want the Junior prize or the regular field prize, not both.
 If they elect the regular field prize, the next heaviest red caught by a Junior will win the Junior.
 Same format applies to Ladies Division.